DalYoon/nuber-server/notes/EN/README.md

 ## tips

 - pubsub

   - subscription service that given by graphql-yoga
   - but it is not appropriate for production (why? don't know)

+- in this course, pubsub structure will be discussed for 3 lectures

+  - 1.66 - make channel for publishing, subscribing
+  - 1.67 - make publishment to the channel
+  - 1.68 - make subscription to follow the channel

 ## issue